adammitchelldev/space/docs/engine.md

 ## New Stuff

+Idea: can use __newindex for setting components and registering them.

 Need to put some more thought into minimizing tokens: should probably collapse a bunch of collision stuff and simplify the layer system back to closer to what it was.

 Should move to a single sprite renderer, single update method style?
 Could try a form much closer to ECS with coroutines and scripts:

-Have each system refer to one component, when the component is truthy, system evaluates that logic (apart from move system activates always? pos as component? could allow ad-hoc transform dependence)
+Have each system refer to one component, when the component is truthy, system evaluates that logic (apart from move system activates always? pos as component? could allow ad-hoc transform dependence).
+This way we get the benefit, more or less, of being fully component driven.

 ## Older stuff